magento/devdocs/src/guides/v2.3/graphql/queries/index.md

 ### Example campaign

 The example staging queries in this section are based on a simple campaign that creates a custom category and catalog sales rule using the Luma sample data.
-By default, the custom category and sales rule are disabled but become enabled while the campaign takes effect.
+By default, the custom category and sales rule are disabled but become enabled when the campaign takes effect.

 The following steps describe how to create this example campaign.